jesperekerling/react-ecommerce/README.md

 # Heads up!!

 This is my first project in React.
 So Im not sure everything is safe and secure.
 So use this with care if anyone ever will use it :)

+# Disclaimer

+The product images are from a swedish ecommerce called Komplett (https://komplett.se/).
+Without permission, so this site is not intented for commercial use.